 No doubt about it: you can please some of the people some of the time, but not necessarily…well, you know the rest.
 That’s why, when it comes to home heating, a portable space heater can serve as the great equalizer, providing individualized warmth to certain rooms without the need to spike the temperature everywhere else.

 However, buying just the right space heater is more challenging than even a few years ago.
-That’s because there is an ever-growing of types, sizes, and options to choose from.
+That’s because there is an ever-growing availability of types, sizes, and options to choose from.
 Here are a few things to keep in mind before making your purchase:

 - Select a space heater that can safely, effectively, and efficiently heat the desired space.
 The right-sized space heater will help maintain a more consistent temperature and it won’t waste the kind of energy that a larger unit would.